Euxis/Project-RAVEN/README.md

 This usually happens when you're using Windows.
 The easiest fix is to open the file in vim, with `vim build.sh` and typing `:set fileformat=unix` and pressing Enter.

-You'll probably have to do the same for `build-moos.sh` and `build-ivp.sh`
+You'll probably have to do the same for `build-moos.sh` and `build-ivp.sh`, along with any `.sh` files that you intend to run.

 ## Augmenting the $PATH to include apps